Skip to main content

 — Bethany Hill, assistant principal from Arkansas

-Why you should care?
+Why Should You care?

 Even if it seems that the issue of child sexual abuse won’t ever affect you personally, it affects the society you inhabit and is likely affecting someone you know.